bkper/bkper-gs/types/lib/README.md

 3. Choose a version in the dropdown box (usually best to pick the latest version).
 4. Click the "Save" button.

+## <a name='development'></a>Development

+Altough you can work on the Online editor really quickly, we strongly recommend [clasp] to develop locally with [Typescript] on [VS Code] editor, which is really powerfull and free, so you get:

+ - Code Autocomplete
+ - Contextual documentation
+ - Compile time error checking
+ - Code navigation - really helpful!
+ - Calling hierarchy searching
+ - Use of new javascript features such as classes, interfaces, arrow functions etc
+ - Easier code redability
+ - Automatic refactoring

+Add **BkperApp** [Typescript Definitions]

+Don't forget to keep your code always in sync with version control system such as [GitHub] or [Cloud Source Repositories]

 ## <a name='record_transactions'></a>Record Transactions